eggee/XML_File_Parsing/itest_qc_teststep_extractor/README.md

 # itest_test-step_extractor
+Extracts the (QC) test step information from an existing iTest test-case(s) (*.fftc files) and writes it to an XML file.
+The XML file is the format that was chosen to be used when running pytest. pytest will poing to the XML to get parameters and test-step information.
-See the file 'itest_qc_teststep_extractor_using_ETree.py' To run it, change the 'path' information to point to the local filepath and the file "025G1_Cross....."
+To run it, change the 'path' information to point to the local filepath and the file "025G1_Cross....."
 The other files aren't necessary.
-Extracts the (QC) test step information from an existing iTest test case